-

 Tip: If the edges burn a little, trim them off with scissors or a sharp knife on your cutting board.

-Transform your flatbread into a nutritious vegetarian wrap by spreading mashed avocado across the surface of the warm flatbread.
-Then layer on:
+Transform your flatbread into a nutritious vegetarian wrap by adding these ingredients into it:

 - Spinach leaves or cos lettuce